GeNIe: Generative Hard Negative Images Through Diffusion: Related Work

-\textbf{Training Data Augmentation with Generative Models:} Generative models could be used to generate images within the manifold of natural images.
-Using synthesized images from generative models to augment training data have been studied before in many domains \cite{gan_medical, gan_dom_adaptatino}, including domain adaptation \cite{aug_gan}, visual alignment \cite{peebles2022gansupervised}, and mitigation of dataset bias \cite{hendricks_tyranny}.
-While previous methods predominantly relied on GANs \cite{zhang21, li2022bigdatasetgan, Tritrong2021RepurposeGANs} as the generative model, more recent studies promote using diffusion models \cite{rombach2021highresolution} to augment the data.
-More specifically, \cite{he2022synthetic, shipard2023boosting, trabucco2023effective, azizi2023synthetic, luo2023camdiff} study the effectiveness of text-to-image diffusion models in data augmentation by diversification of each class with synthetic images. \cite{jain2022distilling} uses an SVM in the latent space of the CLIP model to find spurious correlations and generates challenging examples using a diffusion model. \cite{feng2023diverse} use CLIP model to filter generated images.
-Along the same lines, some studies utilize text-based diffusion for image editing \cite{dunlap2023diversify}.
-From this angle, Boomerang \cite{luzi2022boomerang} and SDEdit \cite{meng2021sdedit} are the closest approaches to our method.
-They they edit each data samples (source images) by adding small amount of noise to each image and applying reverse diffusion to generate an augmented image close to the source image.
-Unlike Boomerang, we set the negatives classes as source and employ the generative model to transform it to have the semantics of the positive class (Target class) while preserving the visual futures of the negative samples, which is the key reason why we argue these newly generated samples are now \emph{hard negatives}.
-In a nutshell, the aforementioned studies focus on improving diversity of each class with effective prompts and diffusion models, however, we focus on generating effective hard negative samples for each class by combining two sources of contradicting information (images from the source category and text prompt from the target category.)
+\textbf{Data Augmentation with Generative Models.} Using synthesized images from generative models to augment training data has been studied before in many domains \citep{gan_medical, gan_dom_adaptatino}, including domain adaptation \citep{aug_gan}, visual alignment \citep{peebles2022gansupervised}, and mitigation of dataset bias \citep{hendricks_tyranny, hemmat2023feedbackguided, prabhu2024lance}.
+For example, \citep{prabhu2024lance} introduces a methodology aimed at enhancing test set evaluation through augmentation.
+While previous methods predominantly relied on GANs \citep{zhang21, li2022bigdatasetgan, Tritrong2021RepurposeGANs} as the generative model, more recent studies promote using diffusion models to augment the data \citep{rombach2021highresolution, he2022synthetic, shipard2023boosting, trabucco2024effective, azizi2023synthetic, luo2023camdiff, roy2023cap2aug, jain2022distilling, feng2023diverse, dunlap2023diversify, chegini2023identifying}.
+More specifically, \citep{trabucco2024effective, roy2023cap2aug, he2022synthetic, azizi2023synthetic} study the effectiveness of text-to-image diffusion models in data augmentation by diversification of each class with synthetic images. \citep{trabucco2024effective} leverages a text-to-image diffusion model and fine-tunes it on the downstream dataset using textual-inversion \citep{gal2022image} to increase the diversity of existing samples. \citep{roy2023cap2aug} also utilizes a text-to-image diffusion model, but with a BLIP \citep{li2022blip} model to generate meaningful captions from the existing images. \citep{jain2022distilling} utilizes diffusion models for augmentation to correct model mistakes. \citep{feng2023diverse} uses CLIP \citep{radford2021learning} to filter generated images. \citep{dunlap2023diversify} utilizes text-based diffusion and a large language model (LLM) to diversify the training data. \citep{chegini2023identifying} uses an LLM to generate text descriptions of failure modes associated with spurious correlations, which are then used to generate synthetic data through generative models.
+The challenge here is that the LLM has little understanding of such failure scenarios and contexts.